emilietonnessen/Holidaze/README.md

 npm run dev
 ```
 ## Admin Access
-To access the username and password for the login and admin section please send an email to *emilie@tonnessen.com*
+To access the username and password for the login and admin section please send an email to emilie@tonnessen.com and request for admin access and state the purpose for the access.